Ertugrul-Pakdamar/42-Piscine/README.md

-# 42 Piscine – C Programming Bootcamp
+# 42 Türkiye - C Piscine

 This repository contains the projects completed during the **Piscine** (French for "swimming pool") phase at [42 School](https://42.fr/), an intensive 26-day C programming bootcamp designed to test and develop problem-solving skills, coding proficiency, and persistence under pressure.